cchan083/cchan083/README.md

-High school student that likes to write python
+Sixth form student that likes to write python

 Interested in Data Science and ML